Unexpected challenges amid building boom

 The study looked at great variations in cultural building projects in the United States.
 Among the key findings:

-s.
+- Cities in the South had the greatest increase in cultural buildings.
 The region had lagged behind the rest of the country prior to the building boom — the Northeast and West had twice the number of cultural facilities per capita in 1990 than did the South.

 - Increases in building were most common in communities with increases in personal income and in education among their residents; this was another reason why the South led in building expansions.